Ethiopia's ruling coalition names new chairman, set to be PM

 Never miss a local story.

+This will be the third prime minister since the current ruling coalition came to power close to 30 years ago after overthrowing the Derg military regime by force.
+The ruling coalition on Tuesday also decided to keep Demeke Mekonnen as deputy prime minister.

-The outgoing prime minister at times had been labeled as weak and in the shadow of former strongman Meles Zenawi, who died in 2012.
-Others argued that Hailemariam successfully continued the late leader's core policies: economic transformation and repression.
+The outgoing prime minister, Hailemariam, at times had been labeled as weak and in the shadow of former strongman Meles Zenawi, who died in 2012.
+Others argued that he successfully continued the late leader's core policies: economic transformation and repression.

 In a 2016 interview with the AP, Hailemariam acknowledged that good governance was in decline in Ethiopia, a key security ally of the United States.